The City of Hamilton and community partners have developed a Community Safety and Well-Being (CSWB) Plan for Hamilton.

 *Community engagement and service collaboration is happening through Hamilton’s Drug Strategy.
 To find out more about what Hamilton is doing to address substance use visit www.hamilton.ca/drugstrategy.

 Community safety and well-being cannot be addressed in isolation by any one institution, organization, sector, or individual; it needs all our collective action.
 Collective community wisdom is needed to better understand individual safety and well-being risks, and to come up with creative solutions and ideas to tackle complex issues facing Hamilton.
-Throughout the planning process the thoughts, ideas, opinions of our various institutions, service providers, communities, and the general public will shape the plan, priorities, and strategies and actions.
+Throughout the planning and implementation process the thoughts, ideas, opinions of our various institutions, service providers, communities, and the general public will shape the plan, priorities, and strategies and actions.

 Hamilton’s Community Safety and Well-Being Plan development is overseen by an advisory committee which both meets legislative requirements and brings together various sectors’ perspectives to provide strategic advice and direction to the City on the development and implementation of the plan.